foopod/blog6/_posts/cellular-automata-tutorial.md

 	return current
 ```

-Hopefully with the comments it is easy enough to see how we handle death (alive cells that die from not enough or too many neighbours), birth (dead cells that come to life when they have exactly 3 neighbours) and stasis (where the state doesn't change).
+Hopefully, with the comments, it is easy enough to see how we handle death (alive cells that die from not enough or too many neighbours), birth (dead cells that come to life when they have exactly 3 neighbours) and stasis (where the state doesn't change).

 You can find the full code [here](https://github.com/foopod/godot-conways-game-of-life/blob/main/game.gd).